djtrowell/tetris-c/README.md

 This is a simple terminal-based Tetris game made using the C language for experimenting with the C language.

 ## License
-This project is licensed under the GNU General Public License (GPL)  - see the LICENSE file for details.
+This project is licensed under the GNU General Public License (GPL-3.0)  - see the LICENSE file for details.